This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• In a small bowl whisk the sauce ingredients together: soy sauce, sesame oil, oyster sauce, ginger, brown sugar and cornstarch.
+• In a small bowl whisk together the soy sauce, chicken broth, sesame oil, oyster sauce, ginger, brown sugar, and cornstarch.

-• Add cabbage, carrots, celery and half of the chopped green onion and stir fry for 1-2 minutes or until cabbage has wilted.
+• Add the coleslaw mix and stir fry for 1-2 minutes or until cabbage has wilted.

-• Add the pasta and sauce and cook for 1-2 minutes until the sauce has thickened.
-Add remaining green onion on top.
-Serve immediately.
+• Add the noodles and sauce and cook for 1-2 minutes until the sauce has thickened.

 Video